Visa Refusals, Mandamus, and Federal Court

 ” Taking the applicant’s plan of studies into account, the applicant does not appear to be sufficiently well established that the proposed studies would be a reasonable expense”; or,

-” less costly “similar programs are available closer to the Applicant’s place of residence for more competitive tuition fees and the benefits to the Applicant of taking the program do not appear to outweigh the costs”.
+” there are less costly “similar programs are available closer to the Applicant’s place of residence for more competitive tuition fees.

 ” prior travel history is insufficient to count as a positive factor”; or,